Models and Reality

 Presence of God and Church Growth

-When the presence comes upon us it manifests itself in our spiritual lives.
-Not only is our experience of Him heightened, but we pray more, read the Bible and practice it more, we witness more, we talk about Him more.
-Our whole life is affected and we can’t get enough of the things of God.
+When the presence comes upon us, it manifests itself in our spiritual lives.
+Not only is our experience of Him heightened, but we pray more, read the Bible and practice it more, we witness more, and we talk about Him more.
+Our whole life is affected, and we can’t get enough of the things of God.
 Anyone who has been at the Cwmbran Outpouring can testify to this.

-But this affects the spiritual life of a church.
+But the presence also affects the spiritual life of a church.
 Its spiritual temperature goes up.
-In this there is another feedback loop: the more enthusiasts, the more who gather, pray and seek God’s presence, the more his presence the more spiritual life in the people, the more life, the more passion for the lost and thus the more effective they are in conversion giving even more enthusiasts.
-The church and its people get spiritually hotter and hotter.
+In this, there is another feedback loop: the more enthusiasts, the more who gather, pray and seek God’s presence, the more his presence , the more spiritual life in the people, the more life, the more passion for the lost and thus the more effective they are in conversion giving even more enthusiasts.
+The church and its people get spiritually “hotter and hotter”.
 Pray -> presence -> life -> passion.
 At the end of the day, Passion for the lost is the only key to church growth .
 When the presence of God persists ….. the passion for the lost persists and sees conversions.

 This feedback loop is also reinforcing and looks like:

 A research student of mine built this new feedback loop into the limited enthusiasm church growth model, and the results are remarkable .
-The limit to the church’s growth depends on a number of factors but one is how long the spiritual life in a believer persists at a high level.
-The longer the life persists the more the growth.
+The limit to the church’s growth depends on several factors.
+One is how long the spiritual life of a believer persists at a high level.
+The longer the life persists, the more the growth.
 When the presence of God persists ….. church growth is dramatic.

 To some computer simulations of the model.
 The first graph is of a church in revival growth where the spiritual life in enthusiasts fades quickly.
 The church grows from 10% to 15% of the community over 3 years, growth ceasing when the church’s life has gone: